 People listen to speeches in Parliament St

-ending their march on Whitehall brings together various groups to stand
+were ending their march on Whitehall brings together various groups

+Fascism.
 The DFLA had not arrived by the time I left, as more militant

 anti-fascist protesters had blocked the march route.
-Their numbers, rather smaller than
+Their numbers,

-the protest from behind a police line separating them from the
+at the protest from behind a police line separating them from the

 SUTR/UAF protest, but police soon persuaded them to move away.
-It didn't seem worth
+It

 National Funeral for the Unknown Cyclist